-Figure 2: Increase in ADS-B Equipped Flights
+Figure: Increase in ADS-B Equipped Flights

-- 3.9 The next significant date would be the introduction of a a mandate for the carriage and use of ADS-B for all aircraft operating within 500NM East/North of Perth to enhance ATC services in Western Australia, and for all aircraft operating at A-SMGCS airports to have Mode S. This applies in Australian airspace (domestic and foreign aircraft) from 4th February 2016. - 3.10 Information was also provided on the total program of current and future requirements for the carriage and use of Mode S and ADS-B, flight planning and detection of Mode S capability, operational use of Flight ID from radar, and the use of Mode S Downlinked Aircraft Parameters (DAPs) to enhance current and future ATM in Australia.
+2.3.5 The next significant date would be the introduction of a a mandate for the carriage and use of ADS-B for all aircraft operating within 500NM East/North of Perth to enhance ATC services in Western Australia, and for all aircraft operating at A-SMGCS airports to have Mode S. This applies in Australian airspace (domestic and foreign aircraft) from 4th February 2016.

+2.3.6 Information was also provided on the total program of current and future requirements for the carriage and use of Mode S and ADS-B, flight planning and detection of Mode S capability, operational use of Flight ID from radar, and the use of Mode S Downlinked Aircraft Parameters (DAPs) to enhance current and future ATM in Australia.

-ADS-B Implementation Plan in Sri Lanka (IP/05)
+2.4 ADS-B Implementation Plan in Sri Lanka (IP/05)

-- 3.11 The meeting was informed of Sri Lanka's ADS-B implementation plan, including the establishment of 5 ADS-B ground stations.
+2.4.1 The meeting was informed of Sri Lanka's ADS-B implementation plan, including the establishment of 5 ADS-B ground stations.
 A central processor for distribution of received ADS-B data, including the capability for sharing ADS-B data with neighbouring States, was also planned.
-Stand-alone Air Situation Displays (ASDs) would initially be used, with ADS-B data later integrated into the Colombo Area Control Centre and Bandaranaike International Airport ATM systems. - 3.12 It was estimated that the ground stations and central processor would be ready for operational trials by 4th Quarter 2014.
+Stand-alone Air Situation Displays (ASDs) would initially be used, with ADS-B data later integrated into the Colombo Area Control Centre and Bandaranaike International Airport ATM systems.

+2.4.2 It was estimated that the ground stations and central processor would be ready for operational trials by 4th Quarter 2014.
 An AIC on the introduction of ADS-B services within TMA of Colombo FIR had been issued on 10 November 2014 (A02/14) with effective date from 1 September 2015.

-ADS-B Implementation in Sanya FIR (IP/06)
+2.5 ADS-B Implementation in Sanya FIR (IP/06)

-3.13 China informed the meeting that in order to provide ADS-B based surveillance capability for ATS routes L642 and M771 to achieve seamless implementation, China undertook an implementation ADS-B project in Sanya FIRs.
+2.5.1 China informed the meeting that in order to provide ADS-B based surveillance capability for ATS routes L642 and M771 to achieve seamless implementation, China undertook an implementation ADS-B project in Sanya FIRs.
 The project includes four ADS-B ground stations, ATM Automatic system upgrading, ADS-B information network and GPS RAIM system.
 The structure and configuration of the system was introduced.
 It was also clarified that ADS-B trial operations was provided and the ATM Automatic System was being upgraded to be integrated with ADS-B input.
 It was further informed that Sanya FIR was covered by SSR.

-Indonesia Updates
+2.6 Indonesia Updates

-3.14 It was informed that Indonesia planned to mandate ADS-B equipage from 25 June 2015 for 3 ATS routes: B472, M768, R592, subject to safety assessment process.
+2.6.1 Indonesia planned to mandate ADS-B equipage from 25 June 2015 for 3 ATS routes: B472, M768, R592, subject to safety assessment process.
 IATA commented that this was different from the existing AIP SUPP (for a defined air space), and urged Indonesia to at least issue a NOTAM to promulgate the amended requirements.

-Update on the ADS-B Collaboration Project in the South China Sea (WP/12)
+2.7 Update on the ADS-B Collaboration Project in the South China Sea (WP/12)

-3.15 Singapore presented the progress of the South China Sea collaboration project among Indonesia, Singapore and Vietnam and announced that it has been operationalised.
+2.7.1 Singapore presented the progress of the South China Sea collaboration project among Indonesia, Singapore and Vietnam and announced that it has been operationalised.
 The separation between aircraft were reduced from 50NM to 40NM on 12 Dec 2013 and further reduced to 30NM on 24 Jul 2014.
 It is expected that the separation will be further reduced in 2015.
 Singapore also highlighted some issued faced during the implementation.
 These issues include the difficulties faced when doing the safety case for ADS-B under radar environment.

-Outcomes of the Ad-Hoc Working Group on the Review of APANPIRG Conclusions Relating to ADS-B (WP/04)
+Outcomes of the Ad-Hoc Working Group on the Review of APANPIRG Conclusions Relating to ADS-B (which will be discussed under separate WP)